tinymachines/curly/README.md

 The tool will create necessary directories, download all files in parallel, and report progress.

+#### Example Scripts

+Several example scripts are provided in the `examples/` directory to demonstrate practical usage:

+- `batch_download.sh` - Basic batch downloading from a list of files
+- `dynamic_download.sh` - Advanced dynamic batch generation and downloading
+- `github_releases.sh` - Download assets from GitHub releases in parallel

 ## Documentation

 For more detailed information, see: